 - There are allegations that global moderators censor some of the user-submitted posts.

 Medium is one of the ideal Tumblr alternatives, especially as a blogging platform.
 It is known for its high-quality standard write-ups, content with millions of readers from across the globe, page views, traffic, and connectivity with people.
-Started in 2014, Medium has been on a wild journey reaching every reader through its detailed, descriptive, and yet simple content and information.
+Starting in 2014, Medium has been on a wild journey reaching every reader through its detailed, descriptive, and yet simple content and information.

 Pros of Medium